Deb Burch, Chair

-The food industry offers a wide range of career opportunities on many levels, including
+The culinary industry offers a wide range of career opportunities; the list is endless,

-the curriculum focuses on retail baking production.
-The department also offers a three-year
+production and management - focusing on retail baking production.
+The department also

-Courses are designed to instruct and train each student to the utmost of their abilities
+The culinary arts courses are designed to instruct and train each student to the utmost

-in the principles of the food service industry.
-The goal is to prepare men and women
+of their abilities in the principles of the of the culinary/baking industry.
+The goal

-the techniques of food planning, preparation, and supervision in the lab classes,
+fundamental knowledge of food planning, preparation and supervision in the classes

 Applicants to the Culinary Arts Department programs must be able to meet the following

 - Perform lab functions while standing on their feet for up to five hours daily.